-You might think of checks as paper documents for payment, but you often make electronic payments out of your checking account.
+You might think of checks as paper documents for payment, but you often make electronic payments out of your checking account with.
 Even if you write a check by hand, the check can be converted to an electronic payment at the cash register – resulting in the funds leaving your account faster than you might have expected.

 How Electronic Checks Work

 An electronic check is an electronic payment from your checking account processed through the Automatic Clearing House, or ACH network system.

 Manual entry: when you provide your checking account details (your bank account and routing numbers) to a business, they are able to pull funds from your checking account electronically.
 These numbers show at the bottom of your paper checks.
 This payment option is often called an E-Check, EFT, or similar.
 You can provide that information by typing it in online or giving it to a phone representative orally.